TrudAX/denistrunin-blog/src/draft/xpptools-integfilesharexmlpurch/index.md

 And different exchange media:

-- Azure file share
+- Azure File Share
-- Azure service bus
+- Azure Service Bus
 - SFTP(in progress)

 This may or may not be appropriate in your case(there are different options how to implement this).
 Anyway, I recommend using the following checklist while designing the integration: [Integration solution specification](https://github.com/TrudAX/TRUDScripts/blob/master/Documents/Integration/Integration%20Data%20Flow%20Requirements.md).